Node's Package Management and Loading Mechanisms

 compressLog().catch(console.error);

-pipeline has built-in backpressure handling and error propagation, recommended for complex stream combinations.
+pipeline has built-in backpressure handling and error propagation, making it recommended for complex stream combinations.
 When processing binary files or audio/video, you can switch to processing Buffers by not setting an encoding.

 const fs = require('node:fs');